Publication Number: UCT-8296-P

 adjustments.
 Based on those adjustments, an Initial Determination (ID) of taxes due or

-credit available will be sent to you, usually within 30 days.
+credit available will be sent to you, typically within 30-60 days.

 What if I have other questions regarding the audit?